Thursday, November 21, 2024

 2370 6B 2560

 There isn’t much difference in the number of CUDA cores (second column) but there’s a significant difference in the amount of clock speed (almost by 1000Hz – 4th column).
-This means each CUDA core on the 4050RTX will run at much faster speeds (kind of like a more recent CPU runs faster than an older CPU).
-The most significant perfomance will be GPU-rendering however since AutoCAD doesn’t use much (usually never uses the full power of the GPU) to render, there should not be significant performance gains.
+This means each CUDA core on the 4050RTX will run at much faster speeds (kind of like how a more recent CPU runs faster than an older CPU).
+The most significant perfomance difference will be seen in GPU-rendering tasks.
+However since AutoCAD does not utilize the GPU as much as other renderers, there should not be significant performance gains.

-Other CAD Software: However, if you use a GPU-renderer, which is very likely if you work as 3D CAD engineer (not likely if you’re a civil engineer unless you use 3ds max for walkthroughs), you will see ENORMOUS performance gains when GPU-rendering.
-Any GPU-renderer will take significantly less time with this GPU.
+Other CAD Software: However, if you use a GPU-based renderer, which is very likely if you work as a 3D CAD engineer (not likely if you’re a civil engineer unless you use 3ds max for walkthroughs), you will see ENORMOUS performance gains.

 A 4050RTX or even a 3060RTX is always paired (on laptops) with a recent Core i7 or Ryzen 7.
-Both are SIGNIFICANTLY FASTER than the Core i5 on cheaper 6GB vRAM laptops (not just the 3050RTX, there are 4050RTX & 3060RTX laptops that have the slower Core i5 too).
-The difference in clock speed numbers on paper may be small but the performance gains on software (and games too) is SIGNIFICANT.
+Both are SIGNIFICANTLY FASTER than the Core i5 on cheaper 6GB vRAM laptops (not just the 3050RTX, there are 4050RTX & 3060RTX laptops that have the slower Core i5 CPU as well).
+The difference in clock speed numbers on paper may be small but the performance gains in the software (and games too) is SIGNIFICANT.

 What about a laptop with a 8GB vRAM GPU?

 In the first video I posted.
 The 1000 part model ran fine with just a 4GB vRAM dedicated GPU.
-8GB vRAM will indeed allow you to viewport into much higher parts but what are the chances of you running such projects?
-1000 parts RAN absolutely fine with 4GB vRAM.
-So unless you’re working with large assemblies on other CAD software (ANSYS/Solidworks) etc with 5000 parts mechanical objects then it may come in handy.
-Not for AutoCAD.
-If you want to increase performance with AutoCAD, you’re better off investing on a much faster CPU,
+8GB vRAM will indeed allow you to viewport with models that have much much more parts but what are the chances of you running such projects?
+Unless you’re ALREADY working with super large assemblies ESPECIALLY with other CAD software (ANSYS/Solidworks) ex: 5000 , then it may be a good idea.
+For AutoCAD, you’ll get more performance gains by investing money on a better CPU.

 Lenovo LOQ